-- Let soak overnight for at least 8 hours.
+- Soak walnuts in medium bowl with water for at least 8 hours.
 If you don't have that much time, you can do flash soaking (see notes below)

 - Drain and rinse well.
 Place the drained walnuts, tamari, and spices into a food processor.